mustafacansevinc/highly-available-elasticsearch/README.md

 ## 🍐 Failures

 * I have designed highly-available-elasticsearch to take automated snapshots.
 However, I couldn't manage to register a statically provisioned filesystem repo.
 So I couldn't add the CronJob or SLM Policy which are mentioned in [The Solution](#the-solution)
 * I was going to benchmark the solution using [Rally](https://github.com/elastic/rally).
-But that is something that I couldn't make it on time.
+But that is something that I couldn't make on time.